Food Road Trips: Lake Erie Perch

 Whether you want it fried or broiled, one fish rules our Great Lake when it comes to your dinner plate.

-Sylvania > Port Clinton > Sandusky > Cleveland > Grand River: 160 miles (map it)
+Sylvania > Port Clinton > Cleveland > Grand River: 160 miles (map it)

-5. Brennan’s Fish House • Grand River: Over the past 150 years, the building at 102 River St. in Grand River has been a hotel, a bar and a restaurant.
+Brennan’s Fish House • Grand River: Over the past 150 years, the building at 102 River St. in Grand River has been a hotel, a bar and a restaurant.
 Since 1973, it’s been home to Brennan’s Fish House, a place known for its collection of wonderfully eclectic decor donated by loyal customers over the years.
 “People bring their things and want them in the restaurant,” says owner Sharon Hill.
 “It’s personal to us all.”
 The perch recipe here is a simple one that has been handed down for generations: lightly breaded and quickly fried.
 “I think that makes the difference,” Hill says.
+Note: Sharon Hill sold the business to Tim Freeman, who continues to serve up the same great dishes regulars and visitors have come to love since 1973!
 102 River St., Grand River 44045, 440/354-9785, brennansfishhouse.com

 This article originally appeared in our March 2020 issue.
 New Sandusky Fish Co. has since closed.